johnroach/cookiecutter-flask-swagger-uwsgi/README.md

 [![Build Status](https://travis-ci.org/JohnRoach/cookiecutter-flask-swagger-uwsgi.svg?branch=master)](https://travis-ci.org/JohnRoach/cookiecutter-flask-swagger-uwsgi)

-This is an **opinionated** [Flask](http://flask.pocoo.org) project.
-It is meant to be used with Kubernetes type orchestration solutions as well as API Gateway solutions that will use Open API specification(formerly known as Swagger).
+This is an **opinionated** [Flask](http://flask.pocoo.org) based project.
+It is meant to be used with Kubernetes type orchestration solutions as well as API Gateway solutions that will use Open API 2.0 specification(formerly known as Swagger).

 ## Usage